 Coronado Architectural Perspective

 As a result, there are two distinct areas within the district.
-The area between 7th and 12th Streets dates back to the 1920’s, while the remainder of the district dates to the late 30’s and 40’s.
+The area between 7th and 12th Streets dates back to the 1920’s.
+The remainder of the district dates to the late 30’s and 40’s.
 Approximately 600 buildings in the district date between 1920 and 1930.

-The predominant building style seen in the western portion of Coronado is the Bungalow which is a one-story house with a simple, functional floor plan, also characterized by broadly pitched overhanging roof gables and broad front porches with stone or brick piers.
-Some Period Revival Styles, most notably those of the Spanish Colonial traditions, can also be found scattered throughout the district.
+As par of the Coronado Historic District history, some Period Revival Styles, most notably those of the Spanish Colonial traditions, can also be found scattered throughout the district.
 In the eastern portion of the neighborhood, there are also numerous examples of the English Cottage and Tudor Revival Styles.
 Garages are typically found in the rear of the lot and usually incorporate some architectural details of the main house.